Last Updated: February 20, 2025

 Upcoming Eclipse

-A total eclipse is set to occur on April 8, 2024, spanning from Southern Ontario to Newfoundland and Labrador, with the rest of Canada experiencing a partial eclipse.
-While these events are awe-inspiring, they also pose potential risks to eyesight if proper precautions are not taken.
+A partial eclipse of the Sun will occur at dawn on 29 March 2025.
+Only St. John’s, NL will experience the entire eclipse.
+Westward, the Atlantic provinces and much of Quebec and eastern Ontario will experience a crescent Sun at dawn, with the Moon leaving the solar disk before 06:30h local time.
+Although not as spectacular as a total solar eclipse, this event may draw attention because of its novelty, but it poses potential risks to eyesight if proper precautions are not taken.
 During a solar eclipse, the Moon moves between the Sun and the Earth, partially or completely blocking the Sun's rays.
 The danger lies in the fact that even during a partial eclipse, the Sun's intense radiation can cause severe damage to the eyes.
 Looking at the Sun directly during an eclipse can lead to solar retinopathy, permanently damaging the retina's light-sensitive cells.

 Some other resources about the upcoming Solar Eclipses